-Applying to UCC as an Overseas Student
+Applying as an Overseas Student

 To ensure that all students have the best chance of succeeding, students at the start of the course must meet the entry requirement for the course and have a minimum level of English Language ability.
 We require an IELTS score of 5.5 or equivalent for Further Education and IELTS score of 6.0 or equivalent for Higher Education courses.
 English Language support is provided while you are following your main course of study.
 For overseas fee payers this language support is included in the tuition fee.

 International Students entering or currently in the UK on a Tier 4 Student Visa are only eligible to apply for full-time Bachelor Degree programmes offered at University Centre Colchester and full-time courses in English Language or full-time courses at National Qualification Framework Level 3 offered at Colchester Institute.

 If you meet the International entry requirements, all that’s left to do is apply for your chosen course.
 To do this, see the information below for further information and application forms:

 When your application form is received we will send you an acknowledgement within 7 working days.
 Where possible this will be done by email.
 Your application form will then be passed to the relevant course tutor to decide whether you can be made an offer of a place, depending on the course you may be asked to provide more information.
 If an offer is made you will need to decide to accept your offer after this acceptance we will request payment of a deposit or full tuition fee to confirm your place on the course.
 Further information on deposit and tuition fee payment is available in the fee payment and refund policy.

 After you have made an application and received an offer of a place on your chosen course you need to plan your arrival before you enter the UK.